Functional Analysis and Exterior Calculus on Mixed-Dimensional Geometries: Conclusions

 In this manuscript we have introduced a semi-discrete exterior differential operator, in such a way that it corresponds to hierarchically coupled mixed-dimensional partial differential equations.
 We show that this mixed-dimensional exterior derivative inherits standard properties from fixed-dimensional calculus, including a codifferential, Hodge decomposition, Poincare's lemma and inequality, and Stokes' theorem.
 Our approach leads to mixed-dimensional structures of $k$-forms, similar to those of fixed-dimensional calculus, however, the familiar Hodge duality is not available, and there is no wedge product.

 Within this setting, we define mixed-dimensional Hodge-Laplacians, and show that they correspond to well-posed minimization problems.

-As an application, we express the components of the mixed-dimensional Hodge-Laplacian in terms of classical notation, and identify equations familiar from applications.
-As such, we show that the present analysis provides a unified approach for handling problems in continuum mechanics wherein the physical problem has high-aspect inclusion which are beneficial to model as lower-dimensional.
-Current work is ongoing by the authors to expand this analysis to linearized elasticity.
+As an application, we identify equations familiar from applications.
+As such, the present analysis provides a unified approach for handling problems in continuum mechanics wherein the physical problem has high-aspect inclusion which are beneficial to model as lower-dimensional.